yoheiocean/two-wire-heat-only-thermostat/README.md

 ## Introduction

-This project aims to replace an old, two-wire heat-only thermostat with a modern smart thermostat using an ESP32.
+This project aims to replace an old, two-wire heat-only thermostat with a modern smart thermostat using ESPHome on an ESP32.
 The smart thermostat will feature a user interface on an OLED display, temperature control through physical buttons, and integration with Home Assistant for smart home automation.

 ![alt text](images/home-assistant-dashboard.png)